 - The Trusted Traveller

 Jen is born and now lives in Sydney, Australia.
 She and her husband Mick went on their first trip in 2010, a six week independent trip across Europe.
-Since then they have travelled to over 20 countries on 4 continent, including 18 months living in London.
+Since then they have traveled to over 20 countries on 4 continents, including 18 months living in London.
 Besides travel Jen loves shopping (especially for shoes of which she has too many of according to Mick), theatre especially musicals and comedy, food and cooking plus she has a bit of an obsession with Michael Buble.
 Jen also has a fear of flying.
-She keeps traveling despite that due to the joy of discovering a new destination and the feeling of freedom that travelling gives her.
+She keeps traveling despite that due to the joy of discovering a new destination and the feeling of freedom that traveling gives her.

 - WM Travellers

 Liz and Alan are married and live in the West Midlands (that`s what the WM in their domain name stands for) of England, with a passion for wildlife and travel.
-They both have full time ‘real’ jobs, and usually take three to four trips a year.
+They both have a full time ‘real’ jobs and usually take three to four trips a year.
 Alan and Liz went on their first adventure trip in 2005, a safari in Kenya.
 This trip had such an effect on them that it changed their approach to adventure trip planning, and now their first thought on deciding where to travel is “what animals might we see?”

 - Big Travel Nut

 Marie is a Canadian travel writer who resides in Toronto and spends as much time as possible traveling the world.
-Beside traveling and writing, her main interests are photography, videography, food, hiking, wildlife, and world music.
+Besides traveling and writing, her main interests are photography, videography, food, hiking, wildlife, and world music.
 She is obsessed with travel, and would not be happy with the “trip of a lifetime”; she wants a lifetime of trips!
-She got bitten by the travel bug when she was 29, when she went on her first real adventure: three weeks in Europe on her own.
-After that trip she was hooked and she has so far visited 53 countries, and every continent.
+She got bitten by the travel bug when she was 29 when she went on her first real adventure: three weeks in Europe on her own.
+After that trip she was hooked and she has so far visited 53 countries and every continent.
 Her travel blog has just celebrated a 10 months anniversary!
 Congrats Marie!

 - Mr and Mrs Adventure

 Brittany and Drew are engaged, living in Los Angeles, USA.
-They went on their first adventure in 2011, a 2 week road trip across the United States (from Florida to Los Angeles) in Brittany`s 2-door Ford Focus, with everything they owned crammed in the back.
+They went on their first adventure in 2011, a 2-week road trip across the United States (from Florida to Los Angeles) in Brittany`s 2-door Ford Focus, with everything they owned crammed in the back.
 They love all things exhilarating, different, colorful, undiscovered, old, new, foreign and wonderful.